dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 To make sure your GPU is supported, see the `list of Nvidia graphics cards <https://developer.nvidia.com/cuda-gpus#compute>`__ OptiX works best on RTX graphics cards with hardware ray tracing support (e.g. Turing and above).
-OptiX support is still experimental and does not yet support all features, see below for details.

-OptiX requires Geforce or Quadro RTX graphics card with recent Nvidia drivers.

 .. note:: Unsupported Features:

    - Open Shading Language
    - Advanced volume light sampling to reduce noise
-   - Baking
    - Branched Path Tracing
-   - Ambient Occlusion and Bevel shader nodes
    - Combined CPU and GPU rendering